accordproject/cicero-template-library/CHARTER.md

 d.
 In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the Series Manager for assistance in reaching a resolution.

 ## 4. Compliance with Policies
 a.
 This Charter is subject to the Series Agreement for the Project and the Operating Agreement of LF Projects.
-Contributors will comply with the policies of LF Projects as may be adopted and amended by LF Projects, including, without limitation [the policies listed here](https://lfprojects.org/policies/).
+Contributors will comply with the policies of LF Projects as may be adopted and amended by LF Projects, including, without limitation the policies listed at https://lfprojects.org/policies/.

 b.
 The TSC may adopt a Code of Conduct (“CoC”) for the Project, which is subject to approval by the Series Manager.
 In the event that a Project-specific CoC has not been approved, the [LF Projects Code of Conduct](https://lfprojects.org/policies/code-of-conduct/) will apply for all Collaborators in the Project.